 PayPal will loan you a maximum of 35% of your annual PayPal sales, with a cap at $125K for your first two loans and a cap of $200K for loans after that.
 For example, if you make $100K annually, PayPal will loan you a maximum of $35K.

-The only fee PayPal charges is a one-time fixed fee, calculated once by multiplying a factor rate (sometimes called a “buy rate”) by the principal.
-This fee must be repaid along with the principal.
 Because PayPal does not charge interest (which compounds), your fee will not change regardless of how long you take to repay the loan.

 Based on the calculator on its website, PayPal will offer you somewhere between 1.01 – 1.58 times the amount of capital you’re borrowing.
 In other words, you could pay anywhere between $0.01 and $0.58 in fees for every $1.00 you borrow.